Lock Upp: Overview

-Ekta Kapoor teased the show on her social media handles.
-Kapoor described the show as the biggest and the most fearless reality show.
+Ekta Kapoor teased the show for its inaugural season on her social media handles and described it as one of the biggest and most fearless reality shows for ALTBalaji and MX Player.

-Concept
+Format

-Contestants called Inmates who were accused in outside world fought it out in jail to earn every basic necessity and win the heart of the host and audience by performing tasks and showcasing their personalities.
-Karan Kundrra was introduced as Jailor for the entire season.
-Tejasswi Prakash entered as the Warden for the finale episode.
-In the end, the contestant with the highest votes walks away with freedom and the trophy of Lock Upp: Badass Jail, Atyaachari Khel!.
+Contestants, referred to as inmates, are placed inside a jail-themed set where they compete to earn basic necessities, perform tasks, reveal personal truths, and win the heart of the host(s) and audience by showcasing their personalities.
+In the end, the contestant with the highest votes walks away with freedom and the trophy of Lock Upp.